 Creating content can position you as an expert in your coaching niche and give tangible value to clients, supporting their personal development.
 This could include blog posts, videos, podcasts, or guides.

-It’s also the perfect place to feature lead magnets: Free, high-value resources like ebooks, worksheets, or mini-courses in exchange for an email address.
+It’s also the perfect place to feature lead magnets in exchange for an email address.
+These could be free, high-value resources like ebooks, worksheets, or mini-courses.
 You can incorporate these downloadables into your marketing to grow your email list and nurture relationships with potential clients over time.

 Focus on topics that address your audience’s pain points or answer common questions to give them quick wins, like how-to articles, actionable case studies, or checklists.